napari-threedee/napari-threedee/docs/how_to/point_annotator.md

 ## Instructions

-1. To run this example, first download the script from the [Examples Gallery page](https://napari-threedee.github.io/generated/gallery/plugin/point_annotator_plugin/); the link is at the bottom.
-Ensure the location is somewhere memorable.
+1. To run this example, first download the script from the [Examples Gallery page](https://napari-threedee.github.io/generated/gallery/plugin/point_annotator_plugin/); the link is at the bottom of the web page.
+Save the file to a memorable location.
 Or, if you've cloned this repository, the script can be found at `napari-threedee/docs/examples/plugin/point_annotator_plugin.py`.

-2. Ensure you have the appropriate virtual environment active, change directories to the script location, and then you can execute the script using:
+2. Ensure you have activated a virtual environment with napari-threedee installed.
+Change directories to the script location and then execute the script using:
 	```bash
 	python point_annotator_plugin.py
 	```